Rice-RobotPI-Lab/website_template/content/publication/conference-paper/index.md

 ---
-title: Kinodynamic Rapidly-exploring Random Forest for Rearrangement-Based Nonprehensile Manipulation
+title: Rearrangement-Based Manipulation via Kinodynamic Planning and Dynamic Planning Horizons
-abstract: Rearrangement-based nonprehensile manipulation still remains as a challenging problem due to the high-dimensional problem space and the complex physical uncertainties it entails.
-We formulate this class of problems as a coupled problem of local rearrangement and global action optimization by incorporating free-space transit motions between constrained rearranging actions.
-We propose a forest-based kinodynamic planning framework to concurrently search in multiple problem regions, so as to enable global exploration of the most task-relevant subspaces, while facilitating effective switches between local rearranging actions.
-By interleaving dynamic horizon planning and action execution, our framework can adaptively handle real-world uncertainties.
-With extensive experiments, we show that our framework significantly improves the planning efficiency and manipulation effectiveness while being robust against various uncertainties.
+abstract: "Robot manipulation in cluttered environments often requires complex and sequential rearrangement of multiple objects in order to achieve the desired reconfiguration of the target objects.
+Due to the sophisticated physical interactions involved in such scenarios, rearrangement-based manipulation is still limited to a small range of tasks and is especially vulnerable to physical uncertainties and perception noise.
+This paper presents a planning framework that leverages the efficiency of sampling-based planning approaches, and closes the manipulation loop by dynamically controlling the planning horizon.
+Our approach interleaves planning and execution to progressively approach the manipulation goal while correcting any errors or path deviations along the process.
+Meanwhile, our framework allows the definition of manipulation goals without requiring explicit goal configurations, enabling the robot to flexibly interact with all objects to facilitate the manipulation of the target ones.
+With extensive experiments both in simulation and on a real robot, we evaluate our framework on three manipulation tasks in cluttered environments: grasping, relocating, and sorting.
+In comparison with two baseline approaches, we show that our framework can significantly improve planning efficiency, robustness against physical uncertainties, and task success rate under limited time budgets."
 slides: null
 url_pdf: https://arxiv.org/pdf/2302.04360.pdf
 publication_types:
   - "1"
 authors:
   - Kejia Ren
-  - Podshara Chanrungmaneekul
   - Lydia E. Kavraki
   - Kaiyu Hang
 doi: ""
-publication_short: IEEE-RAS ICRA
+publication_short: IEEE-RAS IROS
 tags: []
 projects:
   - Non-prehensile manipulation
-summary: Our approach combines local rearrangement and global action optimization for nonprehensile manipulation, with free-space transit motions between constrained rearranging actions.
-We use a kinodynamic planning framework to search in multiple regions, allowing for global exploration of relevant subspaces and effective switches between local actions.
-The framework can adapt to real-world uncertainties and improves efficiency and effectiveness while remaining robust against uncertainties, as shown by extensive experiments.
+summary: This paper presents a planning framework for robot manipulation in cluttered environments that dynamically controls the planning horizon and interleaves planning and execution.
+The framework allows for flexible interaction with all objects and improves planning efficiency, robustness against physical uncertainties, and task success rate under limited time budgets.
 url_project: ""
 url_video: https://youtu.be/xf6N-a95YKQ
-publication: IEEE-RAS International Conference on Robotics and Automation
+publication: IEEE/RSJ International Conference on Intelligent Robots and Systems
 featured: true
 date: 2023-07-01T00:00:00.000Z
 url_slides: ""